imsc-rosetta/imsc-rosetta-specification/documents/readme.md

 This covers metadata usage within IMSC-Rosetta.
 Further review is required.

 ## [faq.md](afq.md)
-This may answer questions which arise from readint he other documents
+This may answer questions which arise from reading the other documents

 ## [samplespreparation.md](samplespreparation.md)
-A semi-technical document outlining how to create a deascriptive sample file from an IMSC-Rosetta file, as we did for the samples in this repository.
+A semi-technical document outlining how to create a descriptive sample file from an IMSC-Rosetta file, as we did for the samples in this repository.

 ## [sample IMSC Rosetta file descriptions](../samples)
 Link to the samples folder, containing descriptions of the samples.